Julian Reichelt: Career

-Legal issues
+Sexual harassment allegations and legal issues

 In March 2021, a report by Spiegel announced that Reichelt would have to face an in-house investigation.
 Among other things, it described a "Reichelt system", where Reichelt used his position within the tabloid to conduct illicit relationships with younger female employees, among other accusations.
 In response, Bild publisher Axel Springer SE released a statement explaining that it was investigating "accusations of abuse of power in connection with consensual relationships and drug consumption in the workplace."
 In March 2021, Reichelt acknowledged having "mixed professional and private relationships".

 On October 17, 2021, The New York Times published a report on Bild, in connection to Axel Springer SE's recent acquisition of Politico.
 It summarized claims of a toxic workplace environment at Bild, where young female employees were promoted or demoted within the tabloid based on their responses to Reichelt's advances.
 The article also revealed that Reichelt had forged divorce papers to win over female employees, and paid at least one employee 5,000 Euros in hush money to not discuss the matter.
 Following the report, Reichelt was fired from his post as chairman of the editors-in-chief.